crs4/rocrate-validator/docs/4_how_it_works.rst

 triggered the error.
 Note that multiple rules may have the same error message, which can result in output with apparently duplicate errors.

-Naturally, `rocrate-validator` is limited to validating conformance to RO-Crate profiles for which validation rules have been implemented.
+`rocrate-validator` is limited to validating conformance to RO-Crate profiles for which validation rules have been implemented.
 In the absence of any matching validation profiles, `rocrate-validator` may return an error or request the user to manually select a validation profile to apply.

 Validation profiles can be related by inheritance -- i.e., where one validation profile extends another one.
-Normally this happens with profiles that validate conformance to RO-Crate profiles that themselves extend a base profile, such as Workflow Testing RO-Crate, which extends Workflow RO-Crate.
+For instance, Workflow Testing RO-Crate extends Workflow RO-Crate.

 Validation profile selection